Matriculation / Student Success and Support

 What are Math 132, 120, and 105?

-MATH 120 Introduction to Statistics: Statistics is a practical math class which helps you to interpret the world around you.
+MATH 120 Introduction to Statistics: Statistics is a practical math class that helps you interpret the world around you.
 Success in statistics requires solid number sense and firm knowledge of technology as you analyze relationships through data, mostly presented as word problems, and requires critical thinking skills.

-MATH 105 College Algebra: This class forms the foundation of pre-calculus to help you prepare for calculus and higher.
-While MATH 90 Intermediate Algebra takes concepts learned in MATH 42 Elementary Algebra, the jump from 90 to 105 is much more challenging (there is less review) and there are quite a few new topics that were not covered in previous classes.
+MATH 105 College Algebra: This class forms the pre-calculus foundation to help you prepare for calculus and higher.
+While MATH 90 Intermediate Algebra takes concepts learned in MATH 42 Elementary Algebra, the jump from 90 to 105 is much more challenging (there is less review).
+There are quite a few new topics that were not covered in previous classes.

 MATH 80 Corequisite Support for Introductory Statistics, MATH 85 Corequisite Support for College Algebra, MATH 86 Corequisite Support for Analytic Geometry and Calculus I, MATH 87 Corequisite Support for Analytic Geometry and Calculus II: These are co-requisite math courses to help support you through the course with which they are paired.

 Career Technical Education